isavita/log_sight/meeting_transcripts_whisper_and_whisperx.md

-# macOS Guide – Offline Meeting Transcripts with Whisper & WhisperX
+# macOS Guide: Offline Meeting Transcripts with Whisper & WhisperX

-Need a fast transcript of your Zoom/Teams/Meet session?
+Need a fast, offline transcript of your Zoom, Microsoft Teams, or Google Meet recordings on an Apple Silicon Mac (M1/M2/M3)?

-These steps show how to **convert video → clean WAV → text** on an Apple-Silicon Mac (M1/M2), entirely offline.
-Whisper gives plain transcripts; WhisperX adds **speaker diarization** so you know who spoke when.
+This guide outlines the process to:
+1.  **Convert** video recordings to a clean WAV audio file.
+2. Generate a **plain text transcript** using OpenAI Whisper.
+3. Optionally, add **speaker diarization** (identifying who spoke when) with WhisperX.

+> All processing is done **entirely offline** on your machine.

 ---

-## 1 · Install FFmpeg (audio extraction)
+## 1. Install FFmpeg (Audio Extraction)

+First, ensure you have FFmpeg installed.
+FFmpeg is a powerful tool for handling multimedia files and will be used here to extract audio from your video recordings.

 ```bash
 brew install ffmpeg